 Working Session: Large-Scale International Capital and Local Inequalities

 We welcome additional participants from other areas of the Pacific working on diverse aspects of inequality connected to capitalist expansion.
-Please send an abstract before October 20th and we will pre-circulate papers for the working session by January 10th 2018.
+Please contact the session organizers and pre-circulate papers for the working session by January 10th 2018.

 Bettina Beer, University of Lucerne <email@example.com>;